 Self-training methods leverage the base model’s weak reasoning to bootstrap reasoning datasets, achieving substantial gains.
 STL performs best, surpassing STaR by 3\% and R\textsuperscript{3}V by 7\%, producing higher-quality rationales than the baselines.
 Notably, after STL training, the model can generate coherent rationales for new problems, contributing to its improved performance.

-Interestingly, STaR outperforms STL on the Natural-Science dataset.
+Interestingly, STaR outperforms STL on the Natural Science dataset.
 This is largely due to STaR’s sample generation strategy: besides using high-quality positive samples, it employs positive rationalization by reprompting incorrect answers with hints emphasizing the correct choice.
 This enables the model to reach correct answers without true reasoning, a shortcut that can produce inconsistent or misaligned explanations.
 In contrast, STL relies solely on correctly answered samples and applies negative rationalization for augmentation, encouraging the model to differentiate correct from incorrect reasoning.
-While STaR benefits from broader exposure to the training data, STL prioritizes robust, genuine reasoning.
+Although STaR benefits from a greater exposure to training data, STL prioritizes robust, genuine reasoning.
 Figure \ref{fig:starvsours} illustrates an example of shortcut learning in STaR.

-To further assess the generalizability of our approach to stronger, modern VLMs, we applied the STL framework to Qwen2.5-VL-7B on the Commonsense and Language-Science domains.
+To further assess the generalizability of our approach to stronger, modern VLMs, we applied the STL framework to Qwen2.5-VL-7B~\cite{qwen2.5-VL} on the Commonsense and Language Science domains.
 Compared to LLaVA, the Qwen model exhibits superior reasoning abilities, as reflected in Direct VQA performance.
 However, shortcut learning is still evident: performance drops noticeably when the model is prompted to generate reasoning before answering.
 Fine-tuning directly on the answers improves overall performance by 3\%.
 As expected, self-training methods provide much larger gains, demonstrating that STL can also be used to enhance the reasoning capabilities of stronger models.

-\textbf{Comparison with human-annotated rationales} To compare the reasoning quality, we use the human-annotated rationales from M3CoT.
-Table \ref{tab:m3cot_rationale_comparison} compares models fine-tuned on these human-annotated rationales with models fine-tuned using See-Think-Learn (STL) self-generated rationales, across the Language-Science and Commonsense domains.
-While human-annotated rationales remain consistently higher in quality, STL-generated samples achieve competitive or better performance, highlighting STL’s ability to bootstrap high-quality rationales automatically.
-This demonstrates that STL can approximate human-level reasoning while offering a practical and scalable alternative to manual annotations.
+\textbf{Comparison with human-annotated rationales:} To compare the reasoning quality, we use the human-annotated rationales from M3CoT.
+Table \ref{tab:m3cot_rationale_comparison} compares models fine-tuned on these human-annotated rationales with the models fine-tuned using See-Think-Learn (STL) self-generated rationales, across the Language Science and Commonsense domains.
+Although human-annotated rationales remain higher in quality, STL-generated samples achieve competitive or superior performance, demonstrating that STL can approximate human-level reasoning while providing a scalable alternative to manual annotation.